 As of February 2020, you can now add up to 10 photos or videos to Google posts.
 This means you can do even more to elevate your posts and stand out from the competition.
 Images and videos can help tell a story and the ability to add multiple images will definitely benefit e-commerce businesses as it will help you add multiple images of products.

 Add Images on a Regular Basis

-You may have added core images such as the exterior/interior of your business, your logo and your team but you shouldn’t stop there.
+You may have added core images such as the exterior/interior of your business, your logo, and your team but you shouldn’t stop there.
 Post images as much as you can.
-This will show Google you’re active and it will favour you when it comes to showing you higher in map or local search results.
+This will show Google you’re active and it will favor you when it comes to showing you higher in the map or local search results.

 If you want to rank higher in search and map results then collect reviews.
-Reviews act as real world signals of what people actually think about a business and are a key factor when it comes to ranking in local search.
+Reviews act as real-world signals of what people actually think about a business and are a key factor when it comes to ranking in local searches.
 Not only this, but they act as social proof to your potential customers and help them make a decision on whether to do business with you or not.
 The best way to collect reviews is to ask for them.
 Seek out customers who you know what been satisfied with your product or service.
-To make it easier to collect reviews, set up a templated email but make sure you personalise it where possible before you send!
+To make it easier to collect reviews, set up a templated email but make sure you personalize it where possible before you send!

 Respond to Reviews

 Whether good or bad (and especially bad) – make sure you respond to all reviews so your customer knows you’re serious about them and their experience with your business.
 This will also help other customers build trust in you as a brand.
 Acknowledge and thank customers who leave a good review as it shows a level of engagement at the post-purchase stage.

 Finally, you can use your reviews as an opportunity to get better as a business; learn what people like and what they didn’t like and improve upon it.
 Reviews are valuable data to a business.

 Don’t Miss Out on the Benefits of Google My Business